What is cholesterol?

 People with CKD may have some added risk factors that lead to heart disease:

-- large calcium intake from diet or medication
+- high calcium intake from diet or medicine

 - high blood phosphorus levels